 Hanoi is sometimes called the Paris of the Orient with its shaded boulevards, verdant parks and ochre buildings that retain an old worldly charm.
 This morning we will visit the Ho Chi Minh Mausoleum which has become a popular pilgrimage place for the Vietnamese, the Presidential Palace, Ho Chi Minh’s House on stilts and the One Pillar pagoda.
 Following this we will visit the Temple of Literature, built in 1076 and the first Vietnamese University.
 After lunch we will visit the fine Ethnology Museum followed by an hour’s drive on a Cyclo (a pedal rickshaw) to visit the old quarter of Hanoi.

-Ho Chi Minh Mausoleum opening time: Open from Tuesday to Thursday and weekends from 8am to 11pm.
+Notes: Ho Chi Minh Mausoleum opening time: Open from Tuesday to Thursday and weekends from 8am to 11pm.
 Closed on Mondays and Fridays.
 The mausoleum is closed for two months of the year, usually October and November, when Ho Chi Minh’s body is maintenance by Russian expert.

 Day 3: Hanoi – Kim Boi – (cycling around 60km) (B, L, D)